Museum of equipments

 Analog Commander

-Analog Commander is a very special, single-processor version on the BioStim Pulse Pattern Generator.
-It is designed to work as an analog command generator for Axopatch patch-clamp amplifiers, manufactured by Axon Instruments.
-Analog Commander has got microprocessor-based bipolar pulse pattern generator, and calibrated analog voltage output controls (helipots).
+Analog Commander was a special, single-processor version of the BioStim Pulse Pattern Generator.
+It was designed to work as an analog command generator for Axopatch patch-clamp amplifiers manufactured by Axon Instruments.
+Analog Commander had got microprocessor-based bipolar pulse pattern generator and calibrated analog voltage output controls (helical potentiometers).

 Click on the picture to get it in full size